Phoenix, AZ Professional Licensing Defense Lawyers

 Most state and federal licensing laws require either arrest, conviction, commission of a felony or misdemeanor involving moral turpitude, or that the conduct be substantially related to the individual’s professional duties before it may affect the professional’s license.

-For more information and to discuss your particular case or to schedule a free office consultation with one of our criminal defense lawyers, please call 602.253.1010 or complete the Contact Us form for an immediate response from The Gillespie Law Firm.
+For more information and to discuss your particular case if you have been charged with a professional licensing crime and to schedule a free office consultation with one of our professional licensing defense lawyers in Phoenix, AZ, please call 602.253.1010 or complete the Contact Us form for an immediate response from The Gillespie Law Firm.
 For directions to our office, please Click Here.